How to Safely Deter Animals that Steal from Your Garden

 If neighborhood cats are getting into your plants, lure them away from your garden with catnip.
 Try placing catnip in small pots on your patio, or in a planter box on the other side of your yard, away from your garden.

 Containers or Raised Beds

 If you have just a small garden with a few plants, consider moving the plants off the ground.
 An elevated vegetable planter may work for you.
-Sometimes elevating your plantings is enough to keep small animals, such as rabbits, away.
+Sometimes elevating your plantings is enough to keep animals out of the garden and other small animals, such as rabbits, away.

 Area cats doing their business in your garden?
-Lay down some prickly mats around the garden, as cats won’t want to walk across them.
+Keep animals out of the garden by laying down some prickly mats around the garden, as cats won’t want to walk across them.
 Bramble stems will also work as a barrier.